 There we go, an oil drum.
 But this is still the monochrome version.
 Let’s look at the second set of eight bytes laid out in the same manner.

-Now we OR both sets together to get a value for each pixel that is between 00 (0) and 11 (3).
+Now we combine both sets together to get a value for each pixel that is between 00 (0) and 11 (3).

 If we do that with the oil drum, with the upper bit coming from the second byte and the lower bit coming from the first byte, we get the following.

 Now we have a value between 00 and 11 for each pixel, but what does that value mean?
 It’s an index into the frame palette.